Pythagorean theorem: Euclidean distance in other coordinate systems

 Performing the squares and combining terms, the Pythagorean formula for distance in Cartesian coordinates produces the separation in polar coordinates as:

 using the trigonometric product-to-sum formulas.
 This formula is the law of cosines, sometimes called the generalized Pythagorean theorem.
-From this result, for the case where the radii to the two locations are at right angles, the enclosed angle Δθ = π/2, and the form corresponding to Pythagoras' theorem is regained: $s^2 = r_1^2 + r_2^2.$ The Pythagorean theorem, valid for right triangles, therefore is a special case of the more general law of cosines, valid for arbitrary triangles.
+From this result, for the case where the radii to the two locations are at right angles, the enclosed angle Δθ = π/2, and the form corresponding to Pythagoras's theorem is regained: $s^2 = r_1^2 + r_2^2.$ The Pythagorean theorem, valid for right triangles, therefore is a special case of the more general law of cosines, valid for arbitrary triangles.